 Field Operations Manual

 IAATO has a Field Operations Manual (FOM) that is provided to Operators electronically.
-Each Operator is sent a USB drive containing the FOM per each vessel/field camp they operate.
-The complete FOM can also be found online in the Field Operations area of the website, or can be accessed by downloading the FOM Sync App to your desktop.
+The complete FOM can also be found online in the Field Staff section of the website, or can be accessed by downloading the FOM Sync App to your desktop.
 All versions of the FOM are updated prior to and during the season with relevant information and changes.

 The FOM contains all the key standard operating procedures, environmental guidelines and relevant site-specific data that field operators need to follow.
 In addition the FOM includes all the seasonal information such as the pre-season schedules, contact information for vessels or in the case of emergencies, research station and vessel contact information as provided by COMNAP.
 The intention of the FOM is to ensure that all operators and those in the field have the relevant information readily available in a standardized format.